rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

 *  Right.
 *  And the situation was that there's a 40 year old man in Maine named Robert Card.
 *  been a sergeant first class in the army reserves for almost 20 years.
-*  And he killed several people in a small town in Maine, Lewiston in a restaurant and in
+*  And he killed several people in a small town in Maine, Lewiston, in a restaurant and in
 *  a bowling alley.
 *  Then he goes on the lam and the whole region is in lockdown for two days.
 *  And after a massive manhunt, they eventually find his body 15 minutes away from the shooting